Get the very best podcast experience with these great apps

 Atennapod lets you skip ahead or back by half a minute, set a sleep timer or view show notes in the app, as well as a whole bundle of features to customize the experience when using headphones and more.
 It's a podcast app well worth your attention.

 8. Podcast Republic

-Podcast Republic is another free to download podcast app that can boast it ticks off major feature boxes.
-Chromecast and Android Wear support is here, and while Android Auto isn't yet there is at least a dedicated car mode that makes it simple to operate while in a cradle.
+Podcast Republic is another free-to-download podcast app that can boast ticking off major feature boxes.
+Chromecast and Android Wear support are here, and while Android Auto isn't yet there is at least a dedicated car mode that makes it simple to operate while in a cradle.
 It'll manage downloads for you without you having to worry about and you can use it on a tablet and feel good about the experience thanks to the dedicated interface.